Custom trade show crates | Re-usable crates.

 (cUSTOMER EMAIL RE: The crate shown, received on 8/23/17)

-Our heavy duty trade show crate with double doors
+Heavy-duty trade show crate with double doors

-is both strong and durable with wide open access.
+Easy strong and durable with wide open access.

 Steel corners | 2x4 rub strips | Heavy duty hardware (lockable) | Glued & Screwed